hielfx/faceit-user-microservice/README.md

 CONFIG_FILE=config_file_location.yaml ./bin/users-microservice
 ```

+There's a sidecar for testing the integration.
+It can be run win

-The CONFIG_FILE variable is need for the project to run, also both redis and mongodb database already up and running.
+The CONFIG_FILE variable is needed for the project to run, also both redis and mongodb database already up and running.

-You can run the project easily in the following section.
+You can run the project with an easier way in the following section.

 ## Running the project